 - To show appreciation after someone has gone above the call of duty

-- To celebrate something business related such as acquiring a new client or a profitable year
+- To celebrate something business-related such as acquiring a new client, a promotion, or a profitable year

 - During the holidays

 Gifts chosen for a business associate or client should be creative and relevant to the occasion.
 However, always avoid anything too personal that may be misinterpreted as a bribe or something that may be insulting or embarrass the recipient.
 Don’t give a business associate intimate apparel, expensive perfume, or jewelry that is not related to the business.

 - Bouquet of flowers